 Call for applications is now open.
-Deadline to apply is Friday, March 23rd, 2018 at 5:00PM PST.
+Deadline to apply has been extended to April 6th, 2018 at 5:00PM PST.

 The annual STAHR Workshop and Summer Institutes are open to individuals who wish to improve their knowledge and skills on mental health research in HIV/Aging.
 However, only four STAHR Scholar Awards will be given annually.